 The ocean still retains some heat from the summer, so temps will be around 21 or 22 degrees at the surface.

 We can’t guarantee the Christmas day weather, but in recent years the day itself has been magnificent.

 What is there to see and do?

 Plenty happens around Christmas here.
-There will be a Santa Parade in Puerto del Carmen on the 23rd and its worth visiting some of the island’s villages, most of whom create fabulous “Beléns” or nativity displays.
+There will be a Santa Parade in Puerto del Carmen on around the 23rd and its worth visiting some of the island’s villages, most of whom create fabulous “Beléns” or nativity displays.

 Every town has magical light displays, with TInajo’s roundabout being a feature each year.